weidengeist/Willowbot/README.md

 ## 3 Creating command sets

 Besides a directory for the general Willowbot/IRC configuration, this program will create a subdirectory named `commands` in this configuration directory.
 This is where you have to put the command sets you want your bot to use.
 You can create command sets for multiple channels; each set is a separate file named by the channel where you want it to be used.
 (This might come in handy if you are a moderator of more than one channel.)
-From now on, let’s assume your bot is named IAmABot, i.e. uses the Twitch account »IAmABot«.
-For testing purposes, it is highly recommended to use your bot’s own channel, so let’s create a command set for that now.
+From now on, let’s assume your bot is named IAmABot, i.e. uses the Twitch login iamabot.
+For testing your commands, it is highly recommended to use your bot’s own channel, so let’s create a command set for that now.

-The commandsets themselves are small Python scripts, doing nothing but assigning a [dictionary](https://docs.python.org/3/tutorial/datastructures.html#dictionaries) to a `commands` variable.
+The commandsets themselves are small scripts written in the programming language Python, doing nothing but assigning a so-called [dictionary](https://docs.python.org/3/tutorial/datastructures.html#dictionaries) to a `commands` variable wherein all your command information is stored.
 Create a file called `iamabot.py` (as this is the channel where we want to do some tests; please note: Use small letters only!) where you can put your command checks and bot reactions.

-There is a `commandsTemplate.py` file included in this repository which contains most of the example commands mentioned in this Readme file in the sections below.
-However, further reading instead of just copying and pasting from the template file is *strongly recommended* as you will certainly run into difficulties when doing so.
+There is a `commandsTemplate.py` file included in the Willowbot repository which contains most of the example commands mentioned in this Readme file in the sections below.
+However, further reading instead of just copying and pasting from the template file is *strongly recommended* as you will certainly run into difficulties when doing otherwise.

 ### 3.1 User-triggered commands

-As a start, put the skeleton for your commands into this file:
+As a start, put the skeleton for your commands into your `iamabot.py` file:
 ```
 commands = {